praisetompane/computation_and_information/0_theoretical_computer_science/theory_of_computation/0_computation/README.md

 This repo is an attempt at unpacking in layman's terms what computation is, and humanity's current implementation of computation.

-**Disclaimer**: This is an ongoing and incomplete project to unpack these concepts.
+**Disclaimer**: This is an ongoing and incomplete project to unpack these concepts and serve as my distributed memory.

 def 1: the **transformation** of **sequences of symbols** by **precise rules**¹